What a fun drink this is. It’s Jaye’s Caramel Apple Cider Spritzer cocktail recipe!

 - 4 ounces apple cider

-- 2 ounces of Prosecco (or enough to fill the glass)
+- 2 ounces Prosecco or champagne or enough to fill the glass

 - Fill a cocktail shaker half way with ice